 Farming is hard work.
 I don’t know that those of us who live in the cities and suburbs really appreciate that all the time.
 The food we buy at grocery stores often ends up there due to many people doing backbreaking labour seven days a week.

 We tend to think of farming as a simple life, but in truth, modern farming is anything but.
-As corporate interests push further and further into the market they make it harder and harder for farmers to get ahead, all the while profiting off the sweat of the working man’s brow.
+As corporate interests push further and further into the market, they make it harder and harder for farmers to get ahead, all the while profiting off the sweat of the working man’s brow.
 That might sound like hyperbole, and it is, but it’s also true.

 If you still aren’t convinced, In the Name of the Land is here to set you straight. Édouard Bergeon’s generational family drama tells the story of a man struggling to stay afloat as the world changes around him.
-It is a melancholy tale, with an excellent central performance, and despite being set in France feels like it rings true for everywhere that corporate interests are involved in farming.
+It is a melancholy tale, with an excellent central performance, and despite being set in France, it feels like it rings true everywhere that corporate interests are involved in farming.

-In the Name of the Land is a story that we should all heed.
+In the Name of the Land is a story we should all heed.
 We expect more and more from our farmers, and we give them less and less compensation for their work.
-Already a powerful film, there is a text tag at the end that adds makes it clear it is also an incredibly personal one.
+Already a powerful film, there is a text tag at the end that makes it clear it is also an incredibly personal one.
 I can’t wait to see what comes next for Édouard Bergeon, and in the meantime, you should add this one to your watch list.

 In the Name of the Land (Au nom de la Terre) played as part of the 2020 Vancouver International Film Festival.

 Like this?
 Please consider supporting us via Patreon or Ko-Fi!